syseleven/shared-secrets/README.md

 ### Read-Only and Share-Only Instances

 The configuration allows you to set your instances into read-only and/or share-only mode.
 This can be useful if want to use a private **share-only** instance or custom software to create secret sharing sharing links but provide a public **read-only** instance to retrieve the generated secret sharing links.
+There are two more things to consider:

+* A **share-only** instance does not need access to the RSA private key as it will not decrypt secret sharing links.
+Therefore, it is possible to configure the RSA public key of the corresponding **read-only** instance into the `RSA_PRIVATE_KEYS` array of a **share-only** instance.
+* The basis for the creation of secret sharing link is the `SECRET_SHARING_URL` configuration value.
+In order for a **share-only** instance to generate correct secret sharing links you have to set the URL of the corresponding **read-only** instance as the `SECRET_SHARING_URL` configuration value of the **share-only** instance.

 ### TLS Recommendation